green64/Node-Express-Friend-Finder/README.md

 This app was working ... something I tweaked while trying to get the modal portion finished broke it.
 I'm going to turn it in, walk away, and finish it another day.

+***Update***
+Whoo hoo!
+A few projects later I fixed some broken code and my app's working now.
+On to the next challenge ...